Bennett College: History

 In 1926, David Dallas Jones was installed as president of the new women's college and served.
 Under his leadership, the college expanded, reaching an enrollment of 400.
-It became known in the black community as the Vassar College of the South, and Jones recruited faculty, staff and students, from all cultural and ethnic backgrounds.
+It became known in the black community as the Vassar College of the South, and Jones recruited faculty, staff, and students, from all cultural and ethnic backgrounds.
 The school was expanded to a 42-acre campus with 33 buildings, and its endowment increased to $1.5 million.
 Although he had major achievements, Jones's tenure was also marked with controversy.

 In 1937, Bennett students protested downtown Greensboro movie theaters because of their segregation, which was state law at the time, and the depictions of black women in films they were showing.
 Frances Jones, daughter of the college president, led the protest; she was in her first year.
 This protest during the Great Depression and under Jim Crow conditions in the South, resulted in President Jones being investigated by the FBI and other government agencies.
 They were concerned about communist and leftist activities, as these groups were politically active in the United States.
 They ordered him to prohibit the students from protesting.
 Jones refused.

-At his invitation, First Lady Eleanor Roosevelt came to the college on March 22, 1945, to meet with an integrated group of school children from Greensboro.
+At his invitation, First Lady Eleanor Roosevelt came to the college on March 22, 1945, to meet with an integrated group of schoolchildren from Greensboro.
 Other visitors to the campus included Benjamin Elijah Mays, former Morehouse College president; poet Robert Frost, and writer James Weldon Johnson.
 Jones led the college for almost 30 years until he became ill in 1955, when he named Willa B. Player interim president.
 Player was the first female president of Bennett College, and the first black female president of any accredited four-year college in the United States.
 During Player's tenure, Bennett became the first black college to be fully accredited by the Southern Association of Colleges and Schools.
 Note: (Bennett's brother college is Morehouse College in Atlanta, Georgia.
 This relationship developed through the historic friendship of David Dallas Jones and Benjamin E. Mays.)

 In October 1956, Willa Beatrice Player was inaugurated as President of Bennett College.
 She was the first African-American woman to be president of a four-year, fully accredited liberal arts college or university.
 During Player's tenure, Bennett in 1957 was one of the first historically black colleges to receive accreditation from the Southern Association of Colleges and Schools (SACS).
 On February 11, 1958, Player allowed civil rights leader Rev. Martin Luther King Jr. to speak at the school; he was prohibited by the city from speaking publicly anywhere else in Greensboro.
 His speech was entitled "A Realistic Look At Race Relations," and was delivered to a standing-room-only audience at Annie Merner Pfeiffer Chapel on campus.
 Player said about this visit, "Bennett College is a liberal arts college where 'freedom rings,' so King can speak here."
 King, Howard Thurman and Benjamin Elijah Mays inspired Bennett students to begin protests, and they became known as "Bennett Belles".